How to Buy HR Software That Won't Break Payroll on Day One

 All-in-One HR Platform

-Single system for payroll, benefits, time tracking, and performance management eliminates duplicate data entry and vendor management
+A single system across payroll, benefits, time, and performance, eliminating duplicate entry and vendor management.

 Automated Onboarding Workflows

-New hires complete I-9, W-4, and benefits enrollment digitally before day one, reducing HR administrative burden
+New hires complete I-9, W-4, and benefits enrollment digitally before day one, reducing administrative burden.

 Real-Time Analytics Dashboard

-Live insights into headcount, turnover, and payroll costs with beautiful visualizations for executive reporting
+Live insight into headcount, turnover, and payroll cost with executive-friendly visualizations.

 Self-Service Employee Portal

-Employees update personal info, request PTO, and view pay stubs without bothering HR, reducing administrative tickets by 60%
+Employees update their own info, request PTO, and view stubs, reducing administrative tickets to HR.

 Integrated Benefits Administration

-Seamless connection between HRIS and insurance carriers eliminates manual enrollment files and reduces benefits admin errors
+Direct connection between HRIS and carriers eliminates manual enrollment files and reduces benefits errors.

 What are the red flags when evaluating HR software?

-Sales rep can't demo payroll tax filing workflow and says 'our implementation team handles that technical stuff'
+The sales rep can't demo the payroll tax filing workflow and defers to 'the implementation team' for any technical question.

-Quote includes 'implementation fees TBD' or 'professional services: call for pricing'
+The quote includes 'implementation fees TBD' or 'professional services: call for pricing.'

-Contract includes 'software updates may require additional fees' or 'major version upgrades not included'
+The contract carries language like 'software updates may require additional fees' or 'major version upgrades not included.'

-They won't provide customer references in your industry and company size, claiming 'our customers prefer privacy'
+They decline to provide customer references in your industry and at your company size, citing 'customer privacy.'

 Get the HRIS / HR Software buying cheat sheet